Meet Our Team

 I was born on the Blackfeet Reservation in Montana and raised in East Oakland, California into a large family of Native activists, artists and cultural preservationists.
 My work reflects the love and compassion I have for my people; our deep-rooted, local Native Community of whom I consider my extended family.
 I've had the privilege to grow-up here therefore, I understand the 'urban-rez' experience and can attest to the sacred struggle that it is.
 I look forward to leading, supporting and celebrating our community into the bright future ahead.

-Nevaeh Trevino, Cultural Program Assistant
+Nevaeh Trevino, Cultural Program Coordinator

 Duckwater Shoshone Tribe / Navajo Nation